Resistance Band Leg Workout: 10 of the Best Leg Exercises with Bands

 #2 Deadlift

 Loop each end of the band around your feet and stand in a wide stance.
 Squat down and grasp the band in the middle.
-Keeping your back slightly arched and your bum sticking out, pull the band up until you’re standing fully upright.
-It’s very important that your back doesn’t bend forward during this exercise – be sure to keep it slightly arched throughout.
+Keeping your back slightly arched and your butt sticking out, pull the band up until you’re standing fully upright.
+With this banded leg exercise, it’s very important that your back doesn’t bend forward – be sure to keep it slightly arched throughout.
 Start with a light band to avoid injury.

 #3 Lunge Lift